About Gematria - History and Significance

 What is Gematria?

-Gematria is a profound system of assigning numerical values to letters, words, and phrases.
-Originating in ancient Jewish mysticism, it has been used for millennia to uncover hidden meanings in sacred texts and explore the mystical connections between words and numbers.
+Gematria is a system that assigns numerical values to letters, words, and phrases.
+It originated in ancient Jewish mysticism and has been used for thousands of years to find patterns in sacred texts and explore how different words relate through their numbers.

 The number of Jesus in Greek Gematria